SmokeShine/Multi-threaded-GetFile-Serve/Readme.md

 using the same port.
 Note that the automated tests will test _some_ of these automatically, but graders may execute additional tests of these requirements.

+Our tests include malformed requests such as invalid scheme (eg: PULLFILE), invalid method (eg: FETCH) and invalid path (eg: foo); requests for files that are not on the server as well as scenarios where the server is unable to process the client request.
+Likewise, our tests include valid requests that may result in a single message from the server (ie a single message with both the response header and data in the same message) or multiple messages from the server (response header or data sent in multiple messages, message size may or may not vary).

+In addition to the above tests , we also run some sanity tests to ensure your submission compiles & builds without any errors on gradescope and proper initialization & cleanup is performed (eg: no memory leaks and no invalid memory accesses).

 * Part 2: Multithreading (40 points)
   * Client (20 points)
   * Server(20 points)